Skip to Navigation

 Reinstatement for Academically Dismissed Students

-A student who has been academically dismissed for not meeting the College’s Standards of Progress may gain re-admission if extenuating circumstances contributed to this failure (refer to Academic Appeals, above).
+A student who has been academically dismissed for not meeting the College's Standards of Progress will gain re-admission after two terms (fall/spring) of not attending.
+Students have the right to appeal if extenuating circumstances contributed to this failure (refer to Academic Appeals, above).
 If no extenuating circumstances contributed to this failure, the student may appeal after leaving the College for two academic semesters (fall and spring).

-When an Academic Appeal is granted, the student will be reinstated with probationary status and required to meet conditions specified by the Committee on Academic Standing, including, but not limited to, completing a specific course(s), limiting the number of credit hours for which the student may register, achieving a semester grade point average of 2.00, and successfully completing all coursework.
+When an Academic Appeal is granted, or when the two terms have expired, the student will be reinstated with probationary status and required to meet conditions specified by the Committee on Academic Standing, or the Associate Vice President of Student Affairs or Instructions, including, but not limited to, completing a specific course(s), limiting the number of credit hours for which the student may register, achieving a semester grade point average of 2.00, restriction from online courses, and successfully completing all coursework.
 Students failing to meet the conditions would be required to be separated from the College as follows:

 1st failed contract – one year leave from Finger Lakes Community College